erisprotocol/contracts-terra-classic/README.md

-# Terra Classic Liquid Staking 🥩
+# Eris Amplified Staking Classic

 Terra liquid staking derivative.
 Of the community, by the community, for the community.